 - Open Edge browser

-- Ensure you are signed in to your Microsoft Account, and click on the Paper airplane icon on the toolbar.
+- Ensure you are signed in to your Microsoft Account, click on the Paper airplane icon on the toolbar.

 - In the sidebar, click on the “+” button to send a file or type a message instead.
-Or you can also able to send files faster by dragging and dropping them into the notes or message typing area.
+Or you can also able to send files faster by dragging and dropping them into notes or message typing area.

 The Drop feature is currently going out to users via controlled rollout and is available in Edge 104 Canary.